 Section 5.
-The Union has the right to represent an Employee at appeal and grievance proceedings if so requested by the Employee.
+The Union has the right to represent an Employee at appeals and grievances proceedings if so requested by the Employee.
 It is agreed that the Union will be provided the opportunity to be present at the adjustment of a grievance of an Employee even though the Employee may not have chosen a representative of the Union.